cutting-room-floor/live-tweets-template/readme.md

 An internal javascript library, `script.js`, abstracts common map settings, and `tweetRace.js` is the library we put together to take two terms and compare their results in Twitter searches.

+We're also using [jQuery](http://jquery.com/) for DOM manipulation and handling events, and [Underscore.js](http://documentcloud.github.com/underscore/) for data processing.

 ### Map configuration